g0dux/CHATCYBER-BETA-/README.md

   Engage in conversations with the assistant in multiple languages.
 Choose between **Technical** (detailed) or **Freeform** (creative) responses.

 - **Forensic Investigation:**
   Perform online investigations using target queries to retrieve data from various websites.
-Configure options such as number of sites, investigation focus, and inclusion of news or leaked data.
+Configure options such as the number of sites, investigation focus, and inclusion of news or leaked data.

 - **Image Metadata Extraction:**
-  Analyze EXIF metadata from an image URL—including automatic GPS coordinate conversion that links to Google Maps.
+  Analyze EXIF metadata from an image URL—including automatic GPS coordinate conversion that links directly to Google Maps.

 - **Neural Model Integration:**
-  Powered by the Mistral-7B-Instruct model (via `llama_cpp`), the assistant generates context-aware responses and supports real-time language translation if needed.
+  Powered by the Mistral-7B-Instruct model (via `llama_cpp`), the assistant generates context-aware responses and supports real-time language translation if necessary.

 - **Local Caching:**
-  An in-memory caching system optimizes performance by reducing redundant processing on repeated queries.
+  An in-memory caching system minimizes redundant processing for repeated queries.

-- **Interactive Web Interface:**
-  A responsive and modern front end built with HTML, CSS, and JavaScript provides a smooth user experience with customizable configurations.
+- **Customizable Interfaces:**
+  Both the Flask and Gradio interfaces are highly configurable with options to adjust appearance, response speed, and detail level.

 - **Performance Monitoring:**
-  Prometheus integration tracks request counts and response latencies for robust performance insights.
+  Integrated with Prometheus to track request counts and response latencies.

 ---

 ## Project Architecture 🏗️

-Cyber Assistant v4.0 is built with a modular architecture:
+Cyber Assistant v4.0 is built using a modular architecture:

 - **Backend (Flask):**
-  Handles user requests, interacts with the neural model, and manages forensic and metadata extraction functionalities.
+  Handles HTTP requests, integrates with the neural model, and manages forensic analysis and metadata extraction.

 - **Neural Model:**
-  Loaded using the `llama_cpp` library; if not available locally, it is automatically downloaded from the Hugging Face Hub.
+  Loaded using the `llama_cpp` library; automatically downloads the model from the Hugging Face Hub if it is not found locally.

 - **Front-end:**
-  An interactive web interface that allows users to select modes, adjust parameters (such as temperature and response speed), and customize the appearance.
+  Two distinct interfaces are provided:
+  - **Flask Interface:** A classic web interface built with HTML, CSS, and JavaScript.
+  - **Gradio Interface:** A modern, interactive UI powered by Gradio that offers a user-friendly experience with real-time feedback.

 - **Supporting Libraries:**
-  Utilizes libraries such as `nltk`, `langdetect`, `duckduckgo_search`, and `Pillow` for text processing, image analysis, and data extraction.
+  Leverages libraries such as `nltk`, `langdetect`, `duckduckgo_search`, and `Pillow` for text processing, language detection, web search, and image analysis.

 ---